 After some time, the radiator of your Honda may break down and start a leak.
 The leak can be blamed on a leaky radiator cap, an external leak caused by a bad water pump or blown radiator hose, or an internal leak coming from the head gasket or engine block.
 You have to figure out which part of the radiator is causing the leak, and we're here to help you.
 We won't only guide you with tracing the source of the leak but will also provide you repair options for each possible cause of trouble.

 Difficulty level: Moderate

 - Additive for stopping leaks

 Step 1: Look for signs of a radiator leak and figure out where this is coming from.
-When coolant levels often run low, you have to consider the possibility of a radiator leak.
+When coolant levels often run low, you have to consider if it's a radiator leak.
 A puddle of bright liquid underneath the vehicle is also a sign.
 To trace the source of the leak, let the engine run warm as you open the hood.
-See if there's leak coming from the hose.
+See if there's a leak coming from the hose.
 Also check the cap or seam for leaks.

 Step 6: Repair the crack or hole in the radiator.
-If the radiator has a hole or a crack, this can be fixed using epoxy hardener or an additive for stopping leaks.
+If the radiator has a hole or a crack, you can fix this with epoxy hardener or an additive for stopping leaks.
 The epoxy hardener is to patch openings on plastics.
 The additive, meanwhile, is often combined with antifreeze.
 This is quite easy to use.
 Just be sure to follow the instructions on the label.

 To prevent radiator damage or wear, flush the radiator every six months.
 Do this regularly to extend the life of the unit and to keep it working at its prime.
 It will also help if you check the fluid level now and then so you can refill it when needed.